KieranMcCormick/BeagleBoop-Game/README.md

-- note - The latest version can only be ran from root directory
+- note - The latest version can only be run from the root directory

 <span>1</span>.
 Build the project on your host to your public folder by running